hakanaras/idris2-coroutineT/README.md

 ## CoroutineT

-Library that provides a coroutine monad transformer, which is a computation that can suspend itself any number of times, before eventually producing a result.
+A coroutine monad transformer, i.e. a computation that can suspend itself any number of times, before eventually producing a result.

 `CoroutineT : (s, m : Type -> Type) -> (r : Type) -> Type`